giulianopz/lfcs/domains/6-storage-management/b.md

 As it was the case with physical volumes, you can also view information about this volume group by issuing: `sudo vgdisplay vg00`

 It is considered good practice to name each logical volume according to its intended use.
-For example, let’s create two LVs named "vol_projects" (10 GB) and "vol_backups" (remaining space), which we can use later to store project documentation and system backups, respectively.
+For example, let's create two LVs named "vol_projects" (10 GB) and "vol_backups" (remaining space), which we can use later to store project documentation and system backups, respectively.

 The `-n` option is used to indicate a name for the LV, whereas `-L` sets a fixed size and `-l` (lowercase L) is used to indicate a percentage of the remaining space in the container VG:
 ```